raymondli1616/Codepath-SITE-prework/README.md

 [Markdownguide, W3 schools]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[While creating this project I definitely had difficulty creating the guess() function.
-When attempting to create the guess() function I realized I had to use many if statements which made the process more difficult.]
+<br>While creating this project I definitely had difficulty creating the guess() function.
+When attempting to create the guess() function I realized I had to use many if
+statements which made the process more difficult.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]